-First manned underwater habitat [Multi-day]
+First manned underwater habitat (Multi-day)

-1962 – Conshelf I (France) – Albert Falco and Claude Wesly became the world’s first multi-day aquanauts by spending seven days in the Diogenes habitat at a depth of 10 m (33 ft).
-The experiment supervised by Jacques Y. Cousteau off the Frioul Archipelago near Marseille began on September 14.
-Falco and Wesly spent an average 19 hours inside the habitat and 5 hours on scuba conducting various assignments.
+1962 | Conshelf I — Albert Falco and Claude Wesly became the world’s first multi-day aquanauts by spending seven days in the Diogenes habitat at a depth of 10 m (33 ft).
+They were also the first aquanauts to live on the seafloor.
+The experiment supervised by Jacques-Yves Cousteau off the Frioul Archipelago near Marseille began on September 14.
+Falco and Wesly spent an average 19 hours inside the habitat and five hours on scuba conducting various assignments.
 The breathing gas was air.
-The experiement was known in French as Précontinent I.
+The experiment was known in French as Précontinent I.

 “A new species of human is evolving, Homo aquaticus.” — Jacques-Yves Cousteau, 1962